 Some museums objects like cot used by Tagore etc are scattered different houses of Tagore.
-To accommodate all the things under same shade with proper environment we need at least 3000sq. ft area.
+To accommodate all the things under same shade with proper environment we need the kind of sft area as mentioned in the Main Document.

-On the other hand we know Rabindranath Tagore had versatile creative characters to exhibit whole life and his activity and 20% of our memorabilia collection we need at least 10 galleries and 4000 sq. fit areas.
-Other offices, rest rooms, lobby etc. are not included.
+On the other hand we know Rabindranath Tagore had versatile creative characters to exhibit whole life and his activity and 20% of our memorabilia collection we need the galleries and display areas as mentioned in the Main Document.